-- ✓ Own and operate a marijuana product manufacturing facility in the State of Massachusetts. - ✓ To produce high quality infused products, including, but not limited to, edibles and topicals. - ✓ To be fully compliant with all City, State and local municipalities regulations and laws. - ✓ To build the Buudda Brothers brand as a well trusted name known for their unparalleled customer service, advice, assistance and care. - ✓ To build long-term relationships with the local community. - ✓ To educate our customers on the benefits but most importantly value of cannabis related products. - ✓ To act for the benefit of society at large.
+- ✓ Own and operate cannabis cultivation facilities in the state of Massachusetts. - ✓ To cultivate various high quality marijuana strains. - ✓ To be fully compliant with all City, State and local municipalities regulations and laws. - ✓ To build the Buudda Brothers brand as a well trusted name known for high quality cannabis products including but not limited to cannabis flower, edibles, and concentrations. - ✓ To educate our customers on the benefits but most importantly value of cannabis related products.